top of page

 If you're starting your SEO journey, learning about the importance of headings should be top of your list.

-Headings not only break up content for readability but also give search engines context about the structure and relevance of your content.
+Headings not only break up content for improved readability but also provide search engines with context about the structure and relevance of your content.

 If you’re not using heading tags correctly, you could be missing out on both ranking opportunities and user engagement.